What Did Scots Wear Before Kilts? Why Was Kilt Banned?

 Yellow Dye for Clothing in Scotland:

 Before the widespread use of kilts in Scotland, the people wore bright yellow shirts, known as "leine croich," which were made from linen and dyed with various substances, including horse urine, bark, and crushed leaves.
 These yellow shirts were worn by both men and women and were a common part of the pre-kilt Highland dress.
 The yellow color was achieved using natural dyes, such as sundew (Drosera rotundifolia) and St. John's Wort (Achlasan Chalum cille), which were fixed with alum.
-The bright yellow color of these shirts stood out in contrast to the more muted tones of the kilt, which has become the more iconic symbol of Scottish heritage.
+The bright yellow color of these shirts stood out in contrast to the more muted tones of the kilt, which has become a more iconic symbol of Scottish heritage.
 This traditional method of dyeing clothing with yellow dye has since been largely replaced by modern fabric dyes, but it remains an important part of Scottish history and culture.

 Blue Painted Bodies: